SmirkyT852/MobEggs/README.md

 # MobEggs
-Src.Main is the data pack
+src/main is the data pack